Volatility Uncertainty and Jumps

 Date Written: October 28, 2019

-This paper analyzes the joint dynamics of S&P 500 jumps and volatility using option-implied information.
-Our results indicate that volatility is not related to the evolution of jumps but the uncertainty about volatility is.
-More uncertainty about future volatility shifts the return distribution to the left, such that negative price jumps are more likely and positive price jumps are less likely.
-We highlight the unique information content in volatility uncertainty and further show that it significantly predicts realized price jumps.
-Our results have strong implications for structural option pricing models as a linear link between the arrival of jumps and volatility is commonly assumed.
+This paper analyzes the joint dynamics of S&P 500 jump risk and volatility using option-implied information.
+We show that the uncertainty about volatility is strongly related to the evolution of priced jump risk, but the level of volatility is not.
+More uncertainty about future volatility asymmetrically shifts the risk-neutral return distribution, such that the price for negative price jumps increases and the price for positive price jumps decreases.
+We highlight the unique information in volatility uncertainty by showing that it significantly predicts realized price jumps and returns.
+Our results have strong implications for option pricing models as a linear link between jump risk and volatility is commonly assumed.

 Keywords: Jumps, Tail Risk, Volatility, Volatility Uncertainty, Volatility-of-Volatility, Option Pricing